 6. If the H-PCRF requires subscription-related information and does not have it, the H-PCRF sends a request to the SPR in order to receive the information.

+If the AF session is for MPS for DTS invocation, the PCRF performs MPS subscription checks if and only if requested by the AF.

 7. The SPR replies with the subscription related information containing the information about the allowed service(s), QoS information and PCC Rules information.

 NOTE 2: For steps 6 and 7: The details associated with the Sp reference point are not specified in this Release.
-The SPR’s relation to existing subscriber databases is not specified in this Release.NOTE 3: Subscription checks do not apply for the invocation of MPS for DTS when the PCRF performs the authorization.
+The SPR’s relation to existing subscriber databases is not specified in this Release.

 8. If the AF session is associated with a sponsor, the H-PCRF rejects the request.
 Otherwise, the H-PCRF stores the Service Information and identifies the affected established IP-CAN Session (s) using the information previously received from the PCEF via the V-PCRF and the Service Information received from the AF.

 9. The H-PCRF responds to the V-PCRF with a Diameter AAA.
 The H- PCRF indicates whether the support for UE IP address/mask in the TFT filter is available in the IP-CAN session.